“Nothing compares to the simple pleasure of riding a bike.”

-Travelling to Slovenia offers an adventure of a lifetime on every single day of your visit.
+Traveling to Slovenia offers an adventure of a lifetime on every single day of your visit.
 The way nature has designed its landscape makes Slovenia ideal for outdoor activities.
-If you’re looking for the healthiest, all-inclusive and greenest way of exploring the sites, sounds, and tastes of this land, you definitely want to join a bike tour.
+If you’re looking for the healthiest, all-inclusive, and greenest way of exploring the sites, sounds, and tastes of this land, you definitely want to join a bike tour.

 On the capital’s outskirts lie the Ljubljana Marshes – a natural and anthropological spectacle most worth cycling across.
 Slovenia’s largest marshland is home to a wide assortment of wildlife, a beautiful gorge, and is bursting with prehistoric history.
 Biking down the Ljubljana Green Marshes Trail takes you into the heart of nature without needing to venture too far from the buzz of urban life.
 Fun fact: the oldest wheel and axel dating back to around 3,200 BC were found in the Ljubljana Marshes.
 If that doesn’t scream tradition, nothing does.

 Cycling around the beautiful villages and through miles of gorgeous orchards and vineyards will give you an authentic taste of the Mediterranean.
 Goriška Brda, also dubbed Slovenia’s Tuscany, presents you with an incredible bike trail.
 There’s nothing like cycling across the amazing rural wilderness of the bora-swept Karst and treating yourself to a glass of delicious wine at the end of your journey.